viktorteren/Seto/README.md

 ### Execution using a script

-In the root folder the following script can be executed, but firsly it has to be moved into execution folder (usually *'cmake-build-debug'*'), since it uses some dependencies of MIS solver:
+In the root folder the following script can be executed, but firstly it has to be moved into execution folder (usually *'cmake-build-debug'*'), since it uses some dependencies of MIS solver:

 ```Bash
 ./Benchmark.sh
 ```

-The script runs the decoposition in SMs on all benchmarks of *'auto_benchmark_dir'* folder.
+The script runs the decomposition in SMs on all benchmarks of *'auto_benchmark_dir'* folder.

 ## c) TS to interacting FCPNs flows